-5) Corporate indebtedness subject to a valid registration statement on file with the Securities and Exchange Commission or issued under the authority of section 3(a)(2) or 3(a)(3) of the Securities Act of 1933, as amended.
+- (5) Corporate indebtedness subject to a valid registration statement on file with the Securities and Exchange Commission or issued under the authority of section 3(a)(2) or 3(a)(3) of the Securities Act of 1933, as amended.
 Must be issued by a commercial, industrial or utility business enterprise, or by or on behalf of a financial institution, including a holding company owning a majority interest in a qualified financial institution.
-Maximum allocation of 35%.
-No more than 5% of the total portfolio with any one corporate entity.

-- a) Commercial Paper (CP) rated on the trade date P-1 or better by Moody's Investors Service or A-1 or better by Standard & Poor's Corporation or equivalent rating by any nationally recognized statistical rating organization. - b) Corporate indebtedness must be rated on trade date AA or better by Moody's Investors Service or AA or better by Standard & Poor's Corporation or equivalent by any nationally recognized statistical rating organization. - c) Notwithstanding subparagraph (a) and (b) of this paragraph, the corporate indebtedness must be rated on the trade date P-2 or A or better by Moody's Investors Service or A-2 or A or better by Standard & Poor's Corporation or equivalent rating by any nationally recognized statistical rating organization when the corporate indebtedness is: - i.)
-Issued by a business enterprise that has its headquarters in Oregon, employs more than 50 percent of its permanent workforce in Oregon or has more than 50 percent of its tangible assets in Oregon; or - ii.)
-Issued by a holding company owning not less than a majority interest in a qualified financial institution, as defined by ORS 294.035, located and licensed to do banking business in Oregon or by a holding company owning not less than a majority interest in a business enterprise described in sub-subparagraph (i) of this subparagraph. - 6) Lawfully issued debt obligations of the agencies and instrumentalities of the State of Oregon or its political subdivisions with a long-term rating of A or an equivalent rating or better or the highest category for short term municipal debt. - Lawfully issued debt obligations of the States of California, Idaho and Washington or their political subdivisions with a long-term rating of AA or an equivalent rating or better or the highest category for short term municipal debt.
+The combined total invested in corporate indebtedness may not exceed 35%.
+No more than 5% of the total portfolio with any one corporate entity. - (A) Commercial Paper (CP) rated on the trade date P-1 or better by Moody's Investors Service or A-1 or better by Standard & Poor's Corporation or equivalent rating by any nationally recognized statistical rating organization. - (B) Corporate indebtedness must be rated on trade date in a rating category of "Aa" or better by Moody's Investors Service or a rating category of "AA" or better by Standard & Poor's Corporation or equivalent by any nationally recognized statistical rating organization. - (C) Notwithstanding subparagraph (a) and (b) of this paragraph, the corporate indebtedness must be rated on the trade date P-2 or in a rating category of "A" or better by Moody's Investors Service or A-2 or in a rating category of "A" or better by Standard & Poor's Corporation or equivalent rating by any nationally recognized statistical rating organization when the corporate indebtedness is:

+- (i) Issued by a business enterprise that has its headquarters in Oregon, employs more than 50 percent of its permanent workforce in Oregon or has more than 50 percent of its tangible assets in Oregon; or - (ii) Issued by a holding company owning not less than a majority interest in a qualified financial institution, as defined by ORS 294.035, located and licensed to do banking business in Oregon or by a holding company owning not less than a majority interest in a business enterprise described in subsubparagraph (i) of this subparagraph. - (6) Lawfully issued debt obligations of the agencies and instrumentalities of the State of Oregon or its political subdivisions with a long-term rating in a rating category of "A" or an equivalent rating or better or the highest category for short term municipal debt.

+Lawfully issued debt obligations of the States of California, Idaho or Washington or their political subdivisions with a long-term rating in a rating category of "AA" or an equivalent rating or better or the highest category for short term municipal debt.